ACloudGuru-Resources/az-500/ad-connect/README.md

 ## Domain Requirements
 * Ownership of a registered domain, e.g. example.com
-* Ability to add domain records
+* Ability to add domain records to public DNS
 * Domain must not already be a verified domain of Azure AD or Office 365

 ## Create domain, users and groups